John DenverJohn Denver was an American Singer-Songwriter, Guitarist, Actor, Activist and Humanitarian

 John Denver’s first guitar was an archtop, built in 1910 that his grandmother use to play when she was a girl.
 It has a lovely, woody tone when played.

 A few years later John he was given a lovely Gibson B-45-12N twelve string guitar.
 It had a natural finish and came with an unusual pickguard, which leads me to believe Denver was not the original owner.
+It is also believed at this time Denver owned a Les Paul, although there has never beenphotos of John with this guitar to confirm the rumor.

 When John was in his third year of high school he had learned enough about guitar and singing to begin playing in local clubs.
 It was this year that he took his father’s car and headed to California in hopes of starting a career in music.
 His father flew a jet aircraft from Ft.
 Worth, Texas to retrieve his son.
 John finished high school before embarking on a career in music.